trustoverip/tswg-did-method-webs-specification/spec/appendix.md

 ### Terminology

 [[def: AID controlled identifiers, AID controlled identifier]] ~ Any identifier, including `did:webs` DIDs, that have the same AID are by definition referencing the same identity.
-As defined by [KERI]() TODO: Add link to KERI documentation here.
+As defined in the [KERI specification](https://trustoverip.github.io/tswg-keri-specification/#controller-application)

 [[def: authentic chained data container (ACDC), ACDC, ACDCs]] ~ a variant of [[ref: the Verifiable Credential (VC) specification]] that inherits the security model derived from [[ref: KERI]], as defined by the [[ref:  ACDC specification]].
 See [WebOfTrust glossary](https://weboftrust.github.io/WOT-terms/docs/glossary/authentic-chained-data-container) for more detail.